Probiotics: Friendly Bacteria

 L-Glutamine: The Intestinal Helper

-Glutamine is a naturally occurring amino acid.
-It supports the functioning of the intestines and other organs.
+Glutamine is found naturally in your body; it supports the intestines and other organs.
 The supplement L-glutamine may help relieve diarrhea induced by surgery, infections, or stress.
-It also enhances the absorption of nutrients in some patients.
-That includes people with excessive amounts of unfriendly bacteria in their digestive tracts, people who are taking cancer drugs, and people who have had part of their intestines removed.
+It also helps some people better absorb nutrients.
+That includes people with too much unfriendly bacteria in their digestive tracts, people who are taking cancer drugs, and people who've had part of their intestines removed.

 Psyllium: Fiber for Constipation